TwoRavens/two-ravens-deploy/gce-eventdata/README.md

 # is deleted before restarting.
 This can take a minute

 # Create a new pod + svc
-#   - should see a message like: deployment "ravens-eventdata-web" created
+#   - should see a message like: deployment "pod-eventdata" created
 #   - The website can take a couple of minutes to start
 #
 kubectl apply -f eventdata-pod-with-svc.yaml